Let’s celebrate your child’s uniqueness…

 How do you diagnose autism with testing?

 Testing for autism involves several pieces.
-We always start with a parent interview in order to understand the history and overall picture of the whole child, in their context and culture.
+We always begin with a parent interview to gain a comprehensive understanding of the child's history and overall picture within their context and culture.

 What is ADOS-2 testing?
 ADOS is thought of as the gold standard for diagnosing autism.
 It is a standardized assessment tool that involves semi-structured play and various activities to assess communication, social interaction, facial expression, gesturing, and emotional insight.
 It takes about an hour.